mariiabond0/PandA-25-26-IR-Starter-Repo-8/README.md

 Your code should run after you finished a ToDo.
 You can then make a commit for each individual ToDo.
 These small commits are called atomic commits.
 Try!

+> An atomic commit is a version-control concept (most often discussed with Git) where a single commit does exactly one logical change — no more, no less — and is self-contained, consistent, and reversible.

 ## Run the app

 ```bash